Should I Buy A Car Or House First? How To Decide

 Should I wait to refinance my auto loan if I want to buy a house?

-While refinancing offers benefits such as lowering your monthly payment and overall debt-to-income ratio, there’s a reason real estate agents, mortgage brokers and financial experts recommend home buyers put off all major purchases until after closing – it can seriously derail a real estate transaction!
+While refinancing offers benefits such as lowering your monthly payment and overall debt-to-income ratio, there’s a reason that real estate agents, mortgage brokers and financial experts recommend home buyers put off all major purchases until after closing – it can seriously derail a real estate transaction!

 Here’s why: When you apply for a loan (whether it’s new debt or a refinance of an existing loan), it impacts your credit score.
 A hard inquiry could potentially lower your score, and any new lines of credit will impact your overall debt-to-income ratio.